-Ezibu Muntu African Dance Company and Cultural Foundation has made dreams come to fruition for forty-five years.
+Ezibu Muntu Cultural and Educational Center has made dreams come to fruition for forty-five years.
 It has sustained the dream from an initial generous donation by Virginia Commonwealth University in 1973, to the powerful impact it has in the region today.
 This financial support sponsored the company’s brilliant genesis.
 That genesis was the dream of bringing into existence a community based entity that would expose thousands of citizens to rich African culture, history and values, while fostering children’s ability to dream.
 In addition, it provided the opportunity to experience safe, enriching and uplifting community activities, including positive reflections and finding joy in belonging to a heritage of richness and majesty.

 Ezibu Muntu’s seventy-five member company’s success can start to be measured by the following: The children’s performance company, eighteen in total; the number of collaborations the company has partnered with up and down the Eastern Seaboard; the thousands of performances in schools, colleges and civic settings; and the tens of thousands of lives that have been transformed as a result of the company’s impactful artistic excellence.

 After forty five years Ezibu Muntu is, by the force of its far reaching inspiration, naturally transitioning to the next level.
 Its current location can no longer house their tremendous growth.
 Ezibu Muntu seeks to become even more invested in the community with the creation or purchase of a 20,000 square foot facility in Richmond Virginia’s culturally rich and diverse community.
 By becoming property owners, and collaborating with like-minded community organizations as their tenants, Ezibu Muntu will have a more powerful, positive impact.